I had to pick up a couple of groceries on the way home last night. As I was pulling up to the store there was a sign that said bison steak $5.99/lb.

 This granola is amazing if I do say so myself.

-When I make it again I think I’ll replace the apricots with raisins and increase the cinnamon by a tsp or two.
+When I make it again I think I’ll replace the apricots with raisins and increase the cinnamon by a teaspoon or two.
 It’s fantastic as is, but feel free to play around with it too!

 Heart Healthy Omega Granola